RamV13/SDSC-website/README.md

 ## Contents

-- `dist/` contains the actual website resources bundled by Webpack
+- `dist/` contains the actual website resources that should be deployed
 - `src/` contains the source JS/CSS
 - `webpack.config.js` contains the configuration for the Webpack bundling process